BluArch/planters/README.md

 Second day:
   - Plants can now be spawned by clicking spawn plant button!
   - Timer used to have plant grow over time
+  - Added health bar for plants to keep track of how watered they are

 First day of developing: